 Volkswagen planning new North America factory for electric vehicles

-[LOS ANGELES] Volkswagen is deciding where to locate a new factory in North America to build electric vehicles for the US market, the German automaker's new head for the Americas said on Wednesday.
+VOLKSWAGEN is deciding where to locate a new factory in North America to build electric vehicles for the US market, the German carmaker's new head for the Americas said on Wednesday.

-Scott Keogh, the newly appointed CEO of Volkswagen Group of America, said a new plant was needed to build a vehicle yet to be revealed under the Volkswagen brand, priced between US$30,000-US$40,000, that is due in 2020.
+Scott Keogh, the newly appointed CEO of Volkswagen Group of America, said a new plant was needed to build a vehicle yet to be revealed under the Volkswagen brand, priced between US$30,000 and US$40,000, that is due in 2020.

-"We are 100 per cent deep in the process of 'We will need an electric car plant in North America,' and we're holding those conversations now," Mr Keogh told journalists at the Los Angeles auto show.
+"We are 100 per cent deep in the process of 'We will need an electric car plant in North America', and we are holding those conversations now," he told journalists at the Los Angeles car show.

-Volkswagen announced earlier this month it would spend almost 44 billion euros (S$68.7 billion) on developing electric cars, autonomous driving and new mobility services by 2023, while exploring areas of cooperation with US automaker Ford Motor Co.
+Volkswagen announced earlier this month it would spend almost 44 billion euros (S$68 billion) on developing electric cars, autonomous driving and new mobility services by 2023, while exploring areas of cooperation with US carmaker Ford Motor.

-To meet a production timeline for 2020, the new electric car will initially be sourced outside of the United States, Mr Keogh said, but then will be produced at the newly chosen site.
+To meet a production timeline for 2020, the new electric car will initially be sourced outside of the US, Mr Keogh said, but then will be produced at the newly chosen site.

 Volkswagen's existing US plant in Chattanooga, Tennessee, where the Passat and Atlas are built, could be one option as there is enough room at that facility, but it will not necessarily be chosen, Mr Keogh said.

-For Volkswagen, although it is behind Tesla, it is not necessarily too late to capture a US market that presents a "massive opportunity," Keogh said.
+For Volkswagen, although it is behind Tesla, it is not necessarily too late to capture a US market that presents a "massive opportunity", Mr Keogh said.

-"And when all these things intersect that's ideally when you want to throw the dart."
+"And when all these things intersect, that is ideally when you want to throw the dart."
+REUTERS